ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part4.md

 }
 ```

 The code might look complicated, but it's not.
 A 4x4 matrix `a` is initialized and a fDCT function is called on it.
-The function does two passes of the same algorithm on the elements of the array, involving amongst other things calling the 2 butterfly functions, for one and two coefficients respectively, transposing the results inbetween calculations.
+The function does two passes of the same algorithm on the elements of the array, involving amongst other things calling the 2 butterfly functions, for one and two coefficients respectively, transposing the results in between calculations.
 The result is rounded and stored in the output buffer `dct`.

 The assembly output is linked [here](../butterfly1.asm) instead of embedded due to its size.